Liciacodes/Essence/README.md

 # Essence
-# A small project for practicing css grid
+# I created the landing page of a perfume store using css grid